 Relevant: the requirement aligns with the project goal and other requirements.

 Traceable: it is possible to trace the requirement from conception to design, implementation and testing.
 The reason the requirement is included matters for verifying the implementation of each requirement and for easier modifications.

-INVESTing time and effort in a good requirement helps to deepen its understanding and reduce time spent on coding and testing.
+Another set of criteria, or a checklist, we use to judge the quality of a requirement is an INVEST model.
+INVESTing time and effort in a good requirement helps to understand it better and reduce time spent on coding and testing.

 The requirements gathering methodology is aimed at understanding what the customer wants.
-No, even – what the customer really wants!
+No, it’s — what the customer really wants!
 We may deliver the best and most user-friendly product, but if the right requirements weren’t detected from the start (and thus, the product doesn’t solve the business problem), we may still fail.

-In case you have a cool idea in mind, our team has a perfect expertise and experience to help you identify the requirements and build a stunning product.
+In case you have a cool idea in mind, our team has the perfect expertise and experience to help you identify the requirements and build a stunning product.
 All you need is just drop us a line.
 It is that easy.